charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 Show the two maps next to each other.
 This is not the most space effective option, but allow an intuitive understanding and faciltiates comparison.
 The two maps must be within eyespan (careful to page breaks).

 #### Change map  {.unnumbered}
 Substracting one map to the other (generally corresponding to the baseline scenario) results in a change map.
 Typically change maps uses diverging colorscheme, two colors representing respectively increase and decrease, and the intensity gradient reflects the amount of change.
-Suited for scenario comparison with a baseline scenario, (.*..other typical uses bpb?*), an example can be found in additional figure \ref{fig:addl}b.
+Suited for scenario comparison with a baseline scenario, or how two future scenarios differ from each other; an example can be found in additional figure \ref{fig:addl}b.

 #### Between many maps {#sec:comp_map_many}
 The problem complicates when comparing many runs.
 In the context of multiple continuous ES model outputs, such as objective score maps for several ES services, a hotspot map can be constructed (detailed in section \ref{sec:hotspot})